 We are most efficient when we answer email in bulk at our computers.
 We move faster, can access files when we need them, and link more quickly and easily to other programs like our calendars.
 Also, when we sit down for the express purpose of working on emails, we have our email heads on.
 We are more focused, more driven, wasting no time in transition from one activity to another.

 I now bulk process my email three times a day in 30-minute increments, once in the morning, once mid-day, and once before shutting down my computer for the day.
 I use a timer and when it beeps, I close my email program.

 I’m also going through my email faster and with more attention than before.
-I don’t make those I’m-moving-too-fast mistakes like copying the wrong person or sending an email before finishing it.
+I don’t make mistakes like copying the wrong person or sending an email before finishing it.
 So I’m also more efficient.

-Email is no longer an overwhelming burden to me.
+My email addiction is no longer an overwhelming burden to me.
 I’m spending an hour and a half a day on it, which for me is the right amount.
 As a food truck operator, you may need more or less time per day.
 Experiment and then schedule the appropriate time slots.